 The following are excerpts from OSHA Standards.
 They are not complete and do not cover all safety work rules.
+Refer to the most current version of OSHA regulations available at www.osha.gov for any changes since this manual was printed.

-PARTIAL EXCERPT FROM SUBPART S - ELECTRICAL: (02-01-1998 EDITION)
+Partial excerpt from Subpart S - Electrical: (02-01-1998 Edition)